searchhub/searchhub.github.io/ui/readme.en.md

 Search terms with the highest volume are listed in the "Popular Queries" table.

-The "Trending Queries" table lists search terms that had a significant increase in search volume compared to the same previous period.
+The "Trending Queries" table lists search terms that had a significant increase in search volume compared to the previous period.
 The corresponding increase in search volume is shown in the *Uplift* column.

 *Explanation of the info column icons*